crossplane/crossplane/design/one-pager-configuration-stacks.md

 and cluster claims to use.

 Today, it's possible to do all this by manually configuring each resource YAML files and run `kubectl apply -f <directory of YAMLs>`.
-However, there are two areas that we can improve during this process:
+However, there are a few areas that we can improve during this process:
-* The preparation phase of these YAMLs requires to be very careful and changing something usually means touching a few different files.
+* The preparation phase of these YAMLs requires a user to be very careful and changing something usually means touching a few different files.
 While this may not seem like a big hurdle, changing some high level parameters of that environment is cumbersome _after_ it's deployed.
-* A user who is familiar with AWS may not be familiar with Azure or GCP; so, ready-made configuration stacks that promise the exact same setup would be useful for them to see how they can achieve similar setups and run various benchmarks according to their business needs.
+* A user who is familiar with AWS may not be familiar with Azure or GCP.
+So, ready-made configuration stacks that promise a very similar setup would be useful for them to see how they can achieve similar setups and run various benchmarks according to their business needs.
 * After you run `kubectl apply -f <directory of YAMLs>`, a dependency graph of